Product

 4. Error Codes: if your Helix collection crashes, find out what that error code means.

-visit After launching Helix Client, there are two ways you can log in:
+connect After launching Helix Client, there are two ways you can access techdb:

 login Once you have contacted the Server (this may take a few seconds) you will be presented with the user authentication dialog.
 Your Username is guest and no password is required.